-Selecting the correct type of copper pipe, flux, and solder is crucial for a successful soldering job.
-Various types of copper pipes and fluxes are suited to different applications.
+Selecting the correct type of flux and solder is crucial for a successful soldering job.
+Various types of solder and fluxes are suited to different applications, and not all solder and flux are safe for potable water applications.

 It’s tempting to use a large amount of flux, thinking it will improve the soldering process.
 However, too much flux can lead to severe problems.